peter-stratton/hivemind_powerball/README.md

 Hivemind Powerball
 =====================
-Store users' favorite powerball numbers and generate a composite number based on the most frequently selected values.
+Store drones' favorite powerball numbers and generate a composite number based on the most frequently selected values.

 ## Installation and Setup
 After cloning this repo, you'll need to decide how you'd like to run the application.
 The easiest way is probably